- ABOUT US

 - PRESS ROOM

-All ASC events will be based on the format, rules, regulations, and the judging criteria of the Association of Surfing Professionals (ASP) in support of the athletes.
-This will prepare the athletes and ready them for participating in ASP events in the future.
-All participants will be given points based on the point system of the respective event, as the point system depends on the star rating of the event.
-The star rating of the event is dependent on the amount of prize money available.
+All ASC events will be based on the format, rules, regulations, and the judging criteria of the World Surfing League (WSL) in support of the athletes.
+All participants will be given points based on the point system of the respective event, as the point system depends on the grading of the event.
+The grading of the event is dependent on the amount of prize money available.